ibm-cloud-architecture/refarch-cloud-data-analytics/Cognos.md

 <img src="./cmedia/ca-image-11.png" >

-> A Data Server connection name has to be unique across the Cognos Analytics for Cloud shared environment.
-You will use your dashDB username from your dashDB service credentials plus Bank Customers to make the name unique.
+**Note -** A Data Server connection name has to be unique across the Cognos Analytics for Cloud shared environment.
+Therefore, you will use your dashDB username from your dashDB service credentials plus "Bank Customers" to make the name unique.
 For instance, my Data Server connection name will be **dash13919 Bank Customers**.

 5. **Select** the **edit** icon that looks like a pencil next to the "New data server connection" name. **Enter** a name of **dash13919 Bank Customers** (your dashDB username of your dashDB service + Bank Customers) and **click** outside the edit area to save the name.
 6. **Copy and Paste** the **jdbcurl** from your dashDB service credentials section into the data connection JDBC URL text box.

 > Your JDBC URL will look like this: **jdbc:db2://dashdb-entry-yp-dal09-08.services.dal.bluemix.net:50000/BLUDB**

 7. **Select** the **Use the following signon** radio button.
 8. **Select** the **+ plus sign** right next to the drow down list box of signons.

 <img src="./cmedia/ca-image-12.png" >

-9. **Enter** or **Copy and Paste** your dashDB **username** from your dashDB service credentials section into the data connection Credetials User ID field.
+9. **Enter or Copy & Paste** your dashDB **username** from your dashDB credentials into the User ID field.
-10. **Enter** or **Copy and Paste** your dashDB **password** from your dashDB service credentials section into the data connection Credetials Password field.
+10. **Enter or Copy & Paste** your dashDB **password** from your dashDB credentials into the Password field.
-11. **Enter** or **Copy and Paste** your dashDB **password** from your dashDB service credentials section into the data connection Credetials Confirm Password field.
+11. **Enter or Copy & Paste** your dashDB **password** from your dashDB credentials into the Confirm Password field.
 12. **Select** the **Test** button to test the connection.

-It should succeeed and you should see a **Success** status with a green check mark next to it.
-If not, make sure you entered the correct User Id and password and JDBC URL for your dashDB service and retry the test.
+The **Test** should succeeed and you will see a **Success** status with a green check mark next to it.
+If not, go back and double check your JDBC URL, User ID and password and make sure you entered then correctly and retry the test.

 13. **Select** the **Save** button to save your dashDB data connection.

-Now we need to select the database schema that we will use in this exercise.
+Now you will **select** the database schema that you will use in this exercise.

 <img src="./cmedia/ca-image-13.png" >

 1. **Select** the **Schemas** tab of your **dashXXXXX Bank Customers** data server connection.
 2. **Click on** the **ellipse** ... on the schema that is associated to your dashDB username.
 3. **Select** the **Load metadata** menu item.

 <img src="./cmedia/ca-image-14.png" >

-> When the schema is successfully loaded, the status column next to the schema name will have a green check mark.
+When the schema is successfully loaded, the status column next to the schema name will have a green check mark.

 ### Create a Data Module